-We gather together as a community of believers anticipating that the will of God be revealed to us.
-We are united by our common experience with a state of slavery-the consequences of addiction that we cannot break free of ourselves.
-It impacts us as individuals, and the effects of addiction and unhealthy attachment are felt by our families and community around us.
+We gather together this week as a community of believers anticipating that the will of God be revealed to us.
+We are united by our common experience with a state of slavery-the endless cycle of addiction that we cannot break free of ourselves.
+It impacts us as individuals, and the effects of addiction and unhealthy attachment are felt by the family and community around us.
 "Knowing better" does not equate to "doing better" without the help of Divine Aid.

-Prolonged exposure to a loved one caught up in this cycle of pain can cast doubt on the Lord directly transforming our lives and the lives of those we love.
+Years of active addiction or constant exposure to a loved one caught up in this cycle of pain can cast doubt on the Lord directly transforming our lives.
 After time, we grow weary and begin to confuse our own incapacity for God's.
 At some point, we are confronted with the truth that mere human intervention has no power to change things at the root level, but the Word of God does.
 Jesus speak to our doubt in this week's gospel reading, concluding our six-week look at the 6th chapter of John's Gospel and the Bread of Life discourse.
 "Whoever eats my flesh and drinks my blood remains in me and I in him," we heard Jesus say to a large crowd that just witnessed him perform a miracle.
 Many are willing to accept the fruits of His miraculous work, but not all are willing to conform to His will.